amarillion/helixsoft-commons/README.md

 ** nl.helixsoft.util: mixed bag
 * nl.helixsoft.xml: simple xml and html generator
 * nl.helixsoft.gui: a bunch of GUI methods
+* nl.helixsoft.misc: a bunch of Utility classes with unusual dependencies

 Where is this code used?
 ========================